joshbegley/nyt-latest/previous.md

 https://nytimes.com/video/us/100000010563468/benjamin-netanyahu-mamdani.html

 **The Briefing - Arsenal 2 Brentford 0: Mikel Merino a natural striker?
 More injury concerns**\
-`Arsenal re-opened a five point lead at the top of the Premier League thanks to a win over their London rivals Brentford.`\
+`Arsenal re-opened a five-point lead at the top of the Premier League thanks to a win over their London rivals Brentford.`\
 https://nytimes.com/athletic/6851574/2025/12/03/arsenal-2-brentford-0-merino/

 **Cap implications and Stars' deadline approach in wake of Tyler Seguin's injury**\